smolquants/papr-review-2023-02/review/funding-rates.md

         = f'_perp / LTV
 ```

-where `f = f' + r` in both PAPR and perp cases. `f'` can be interpreted as the mark "premium" component of the funding rate and `r` the interest
+where `f = f' + r` in both papr and perp cases. `f'` can be interpreted as the mark "premium" component of the funding rate and `r` the "interest rate"
-rate component when using the BitMEX analogy.
+component when using the BitMEX analogy.

-Interestingly, passively holding the PAPR token for an NFT collection appears equivalent to playing the basis trade on a hypothetical perp (i.e. NFT/ETH perp market)
+Interestingly, passively holding the papr token for an NFT collection appears equivalent to playing the basis trade on a hypothetical perp (i.e. NFT/ETH perp market)
 for that same NFT collection, through the replication strategy above.
-Therefore, price appreciation on the respective PAPR token should produce
+Therefore, price appreciation on the respective papr token should produce
 similar returns to that of the basis trade on a hypothetical NFT perp.